Welcome to SILC

 SILC participants include researchers from cognitive science, psychology, computer science, education, and neuroscience, as well as practicing geoscientists and engineers who are particularly interested in spatial thinking in their fields, and teachers in the CPS.

-If you have questions about the SILC Project, please contact the SILC Administrative Coordinator.
+If you have questions about the SILC Project, please contact the SILC Program Coordinator.

 If you have questions/comments regarding the content and/or functionality of this site, please contact the SILC Webmaster.